 The relative response to the coronavirus pandemic of Canada and the US plus oil market volatility are affecting the USD to CAD exchange rate in 2020.

 If risk sentiment continues to improve, the CAD is well placed to extend gains.
-In the longer term, there is a perception Canada will enjoy a renewed close trade relationship with the US, with Biden as US President-elect.
+In the longer term, there is a perception Canada will enjoy a renewed close trade relationship with the US, with Biden as US President.